-OVER THIRTY FIVE YEARS OF SERVING OUR COMMUNITY
+THIRTY SIX YEARS OF SERVING OUR COMMUNITY

 Kulia E Loa’a Ka Na’auao “Strive to Obtain Wisdom”